Last Updated on

 - The United States Air Force created a plan to detonate a nuclear weapon on the moon to demonstrate its military strength.

-- In the 1960s, bomber airplanes armed with nuclear weapons were flown worldwide by the United States Airforce.
+- In the 1960s, bomber aeroplanes armed with nuclear weapons were flown worldwide by the United States Airforce.

 With the fall of the Berlin Wall in 1989 and the absence of communist rule, the Soviet Union broke into smaller countries like Russia, Ukraine, and Lithuania.
 Eastern European nations returned to capitalism, thus collapsing the Soviet Union and ending the Cold War in December 1991.
-The information here provides kids with an insight into the Cold war and important events that took place.
+The information here provides kids with an insight into the Cold war and important events.